Samsung Galaxy S8 revealed in first photos, launch tipped for March 29

-A purported photo of the Samsung Galaxy S8 have been posted online, complete with a detailed spec list and launch date.
+A purported photo of the Samsung Galaxy S8 has been posted online, complete with a detailed spec list and launch date.

-VentureBeat sources the next-gen Galaxy S8 will launch at an as-yet-unannounced Unpacked event in New York on March 29.
+VentureBeat reports the next-gen Galaxy S8 will launch at an as-yet-unannounced Unpacked event in New York on March 29.

 According to the report from Evan Blass (aka @evleaks) the phones will offer 5.8-inch and 6.2-inch QHD Super AMOLED displays with aspect ratios of 18.5:9.